Skip to content

 You may terminate your account at any time by following the account closure procedures on the Site or by contacting support@liveart.ai.

 Upon termination, your right to access the Service immediately ceases.
-You must immediately stop using LiveArt Content and, except as expressly permitted by a separate written agreement, delete or destroy all LiveArt Content in your possession or control within thirty (30) days.
-Sections 5, 7, 8, 10, 13, 14, 15, 16.4, 17, and 18 survive termination.
+You must immediately stop using LiveArt Content and, except as expressly permitted by a Separate Agreement, delete or destroy all LiveArt Content in your possession or control within thirty (30) days.
+For LiveArt Content displayed on any public-facing surface, “stop using” includes (a) removing the content from public-facing surfaces within thirty (30) days, (b) taking reasonable steps to request removal of indexed content from third-party search engines, and (c) ceasing all use of images served from LiveArt's content delivery network (CDN).

 These Terms are governed by the laws of the State of Delaware, without regard to its conflict of laws principles.
 The United Nations Convention on Contracts for the International Sale of Goods does not apply.

-Except as set forth in Section 17.3, any dispute, claim, or controversy arising out of or relating to these Terms or the Service shall be resolved by binding arbitration administered by JAMS (or its successor) under its Streamlined Arbitration Rules and Procedures.
+Except as set forth in Section 19.3, any dispute, claim, or controversy arising out of or relating to these Terms or the Service shall be resolved by binding arbitration administered by JAMS (Judicial Arbitration and Mediation Services, Inc.) (or its successor) under its Streamlined Arbitration Rules and Procedures.
 Arbitration shall be conducted in New York County, New York.
 Judgment on any award may be entered in any court of competent jurisdiction.

 YOU AND LIVEART AGREE THAT EACH MAY BRING CLAIMS AGAINST THE OTHER ONLY IN AN INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.